During the scheme the council produced a booklet to help you prepare for the property inspections.

 Tenancy agreements and deposit protection

-At the inspection, officers will need to see a copy of the tenancy agreement between you and the tenant(s).
+The council recommends that a tenancy agreement is drawn up between you and the tenants.
+All deposits must be registered straight away with one of the three Government backed schemes.
+Landlords and agents should familiarise themselves with the small number of permitted fees.
 Below are links for help understanding why a tenancy agreement is needed and what must be included in it, as well as a template to use.

-Deposit protection schemes - You will need to provide proof of deposit protection.
+Deposit protection schemes - you must protect a deposit and provide proof of deposit protection to your tenant.

 Property maintenance information

-Property inspections - You will need to provide evidence of property inspections (expectation for a minimum of two a year).
-To help with this, please see the inspection template available to download below.
+Property inspections – during licensing landlords were required to provide evidence of property inspections (expectation for a minimum of 2 a year).
+A copy of the inspection template is available to download below.

 Fire safety information